sebastraits/tropipay-web-crawler/README.md

 # Web Crawler

-TropiPay BackEnd Challenge.
-The objective of this challenge is to build the core of a web crawler that will crawl the websites that are linked to an initial URL
+The web crawler will crawl the websites that are linked to an initial URL

 ## Installation